tnevolin/FO2FairPlay/README.md

 * Drugs and other AG modifying effects have direct predictable impact on AP.
 * Every AG point below AP contribution threshold is still quite useful for two reasons:
 	* Less drugs required to increase AP for higher AG values even if under threshold.
-	* AG now adds significant value to AC.
+	* AG now adds more to natural AC.
 So even lower AG points matter for character defense.

 # Strength melee damage bonus